Emanuele-Saccoliti/Q-Research/AI-macro-research/README.md

 # Description

-An extended version of the original AI Macro Research Assistant.
-It combines LLM-based news normalization with NLP/ML theme discovery, dynamic narrative metrics, macro-regime inference, and transparent cross-asset research mapping.

-The original copied implementation is preserved in `legacy/`.
+AI-powered macro research pipeline that combines LLM-based financial news processing with NLP and machine learning to identify and classify emerging themes across growth, inflation, monetary policy, liquidity, and risk sentiment.
+These insights are then aggregated into dynamic state variables for macro-regime monitoring and cross-asset analysis.

 ## Pipeline